Český Brod: Etymology

-The word brod means 'ford' in Czech and refers to a ford across the Šembera stream that used to be here.
+The word brod means 'ford' in Czech and refers to a ford across the stream Šembera that used to be here.
 The town was originally called Biskupský Brod (in Latin Broda Episcopalis, meaning "Bishop's ford").
-From 1315, the name Český Brod ("Bohemian ford") was used to distinguish from Německý Brod ("German Brod" today Havlíčkův Brod), which was located on the same trade route.
+From 1315, the name Český Brod ('Bohemian ford') was used to distinguish from Německý Brod ('German Brod', today Havlíčkův Brod), which was located on the same trade route.

 Geography

 Český Brod is located about 23 km east of Prague.
-It lies in a flat agricultural landscape of the Central Elbe Table.
+It lies in a flat agricultural landscape in the Central Elbe Table.
 The highest point is at 275 m above sea level.
-The Šembera stream flows through the town.
+The Šembera Stream flows through the town.

 History

 Český Brod was probably founded by the bishop of Prague Jan I between 1134 and 1139 and was located on an important trade route.
 The first written mention of Český Brod is from 1268, when it was promoted to a town by Bishop Jan III of Dražice.
 From that time till the beginning of the 14th century, the town's name was Biskupský Brod.
 In 1437, Emperor Sigismund designated Český Brod a free royal town.

 In 1512, the town was damaged by a large fire.
-After Český Brod participated in the Estates Revolt in Bohemia in 1547, its properties were confiscated and the town became significantly poorer.
+After Český Brod participated in 1547 Bohemian Estates Revolt, its properties were confiscated and the town became significantly poorer.
 During the Thirty Years' War, in 1639 and 1643, the town was badly damaged and looted.
 At the end of the war, the town was abandoned, but then 24 new families settled here.

 The railway was constructed in 1845, which triggered the industrial development of the town.
 A steam mill, a brewery and a farm machinery factory were established here.
 Until 1918, the town was part of Austria-Hungary, head of the Böhmisch Brod – Český Brod District, one of the 94 Bezirkshauptmannschaften in Bohemia.